Steve Jobs, the moral high ground, and the return to Apple

 According to the story, Oracle CEO Larry Ellison and his friend Steve Jobs were on a beach in Hawaii in '97 when Ellison, under the influence of a few margaritas, floated the idea of buying Apple to bring Jobs back into power at the company he had co-founded with Steve Wozniak.

 Jobs declined, although Ellison had funding all lined up to allow The Steve to make a hostile takeover of the company.
 He told Ellison that a takeover would make people think he was greedy, just wanting to make money out of Apple.
 Ellison later stated that "He (Jobs) explained to me that with the moral high ground, he thought he could make decisions more easily and more gracefully."

-Diaz went on to conjecture that it was more than decision-making that went into Steve's refusal to push his way back into power; it was love.
+Over at Gizmodo, Jesus Diaz surmises that it was more than decision-making that went into Steve's refusal to push his way back into power; it was love.
 As Diaz notes,